Skip to main navigation Skip to search Skip to main content

 Research engagement

-I currently sit on the editorial board of Communication, Research and Practice and review for a range of international communication, media, and politics journals.
+I currently sit on the editorial boards of Communication, Research and Practice and Springer's Language of Politics book series.

 Community engagement

-I frequently engage with media as an expert contributor on the far right, including The New York Times, The Guardian Australia, Crikey, The Sydney Morning Herald, and The Conversation.
+I frequently engage with media as an expert contributor on the far right, populism and extremism, including The ABC, The New York Times, The Guardian Australia, Crikey, The Sydney Morning Herald, and The Conversation

 Education/Academic qualification